willymcallister/willymcallister.github.io/_articles/three-point-charges.md

 ---
 layout: article
-title:  "Three point charges - worked examples"
+title:  "Three point charges"
 author: Willy McAllister
 comments: true
 ---

+Under construction.

-We use Coulomb's Law to compute the force on a charge from two nearby charges.
+Use Coulomb's Law to find the force on a charge from two nearby charges.

 Written by Willy McAllister.